Kaiwero Ngira Hauora

 Skills and knowledge

-- knowledge of traditional Chinese medicine and its philosophy, theory and practice
+- traditional Chinese medicine and its philosophy, theory and practice

-- knowledge of Western medical theories about the human body and how it functions, treatment procedures and pharmacology
+- Western medical theories about the human body and how it functions, treatment procedures and pharmacology

 - vary their working hours to suit patient demand, which may involve working evenings and weekends